-Craig's students are often seen on stage with major theatre companies here (Gateway, TUTS, The Arts Club, Royal City, Fighting Chance, Patrick Street, URP), across Canada (Chemainus, Barkerville, Prairie Skies, Neptune and Stratford to name just a few) and on Disney cruises!
+Craig's students are often seen on stage with major theatre companies here (Gateway, TUTS, The Arts Club, Royal City, Fighting Chance, Patrick Street, URP), across Canada (Chemainus, Barkerville, Prairie Skies, Neptune and Stratford to name just a few) and on cruise ships around the world!
 Many students from his studio are accepted into post-secondary music programs and special congratulations go to both Nicholas Burns, MMus (McGill) who is beginning his DMA at UofT and Caleb Lagayan Dip in Musical Theatre (Capilano) who is beginning his Masters in Musical Theatre at the Royal Welsh Academy of Music and Drama.
 Both of these talented young artists are starting their programs in September 2019.
 Others can be found singing in Vancouver's top choirs (Pacifica, Maple Leaf Singers, Elektra Women's Choir, Chor Leoni Men's Choir, Vancouver Bach Choir, Jubilate Chamber Choir, Amabilis Singers, EnChor etc.).